Luux/ARBSMapDo/README.md

 ## Usage

-You can either run arbsmapdo.py without any arguments to run an assistant (may be missing some advanced config stuff), specify some options from the command line or use a preset file.
+There are currently 3 ways to specify filters:
+1) Without any arguments.
+There will be an assistant that guides you through common options.
+Some advanced options will not be shown.
+2) Command line usage
+3) Using a preset file

 ### Presets